-++ TYPE REFERENCE simple relaxed + (this document) (this document)
+TYPE REFERENCE ++ STATUS + simple relaxed (this document) (this document) active active

-DKIM-Signature Body Canonicalization Algorithm Registry Initial Values
+Table 4: DKIM-Signature Canonicalization Body Registry Updated Values

-7.4. domainkey DNS TXT Record Tag Specifications
+7.5. domainkey DNS TXT Resource Record Tag Specifications

-A domainkey DNS TXT record provides for a list of tag specifications.
-IANA has established the DKIM domainkey DNS TXT Tag Specification Registry for tag specifications that can be used in DNS TXT Records.
+A domainkey DNS TXT RR provides for a list of tag specifications.
+IANA has established the DKIM "domainkey DNS TXT Record Tag Specifications" registry for tag specifications that can be used in DNS TXT resource records.

-+ ++ REFERENCE
++ + ++

-+ v g h k n p s t (this document) (this document) (this document) (this document) (this document) (this document) (this document) (this document)
+TYPE REFERENCE STATUS

+v (this document) active

+j a [RFC4871] historic

+h (this document) active

+k (this document) active

+n (this document) active

+l p (this document) active

+s (this document) active

+t (this document) active

-+ ++
++ + ++

-DKIM domainkey DNS TXT Record Tag Specification Registry Initial Values
+Table 5: domainkey DNS TXT Record Tag Specifications Registry Updated Values

-7.5.
+7.6.
 DKIM Key Type Registry

-The "k=" <key-k-tag> (specified in Section 3.6.1) and the "a=" <siga-tag-k> (specified in Section 3.5) tags provide for a list of mechanisms that can be used to decode a DKIM signature.
+The "k=" <key-k-tag> (specified in Section 3.6.1) and the "a=" <sig-a-tag-k> (specified in Section 3.5) tags provide for a list of mechanisms that can be used to decode a DKIM signature.

-IANA has established the DKIM Key Type Registry for such mechanisms.
+IANA has established the "DKIM Key Type" registry for such mechanisms.